-Once the surface been thoroughly scrubbed, rinse the cloth or sponge, and ring it out, then wipe the mousepad clean of any lingering muck and cleaner.
-It may take multiple passes to clear so rinse and repeat as required.
+Once the surface has been thoroughly scrubbed, rinse the cloth or sponge, and ring it out, then wipe the mousepad clean of any lingering muck and cleaner.
+It may take multiple passes to clear, so rinse and repeat as required.

 Wipe the surface clean of moisture with a dry, clean towel.
 Allow the mousepad to dry thoroughly before use by leaving it in a well-ventilated location or an airing cupboard.
 The mouse pad should be ready to go within a few hours, if not less.

-For a quick, cursory clean, baby/sanitary wipes are a good stop-gap solution and remove dirt reasonably well, but aren’t a replacement for the proper cleaning procedure detailed above.
+For a quick, cursory clean, baby/sanitary wipes are an excellent stop-gap solution and remove dirt reasonably well, but aren’t a replacement for the proper cleaning procedure detailed above.

 Method 4 – Washing Machine

-Some people prefer to throw a filthy mousepad into the washing machine on a delicate cycle with a cold water setting with weak detergent thrown in, but we found that in most cases this caused fraying on the edges of the mousepad.
+Some people prefer to throw a dirty mousepad into the washing machine on a delicate cycle with a cold water setting with weak detergent thrown in.
+Still, we found that in most cases, this caused fraying on the edges of the mousepad.

 Be wary this may still damage the mousepad, and we can only really recommend this for severely soiled mousepads that need a deep clean.
-Expect some damage though, but then again this may be a step up from an utterly unusable mousepad, so it’s a win in a way.
+Expect some damage, though.
+But then again, this may be a step up from an utterly unusable mousepad, so it’s a win.

 Method 5 – Out With The Old, In With The New

-Give in to your most primal consumerist urges and buy a brand new one.
-The methods above do wonders for most cases, but mousepads do have a shelf life like any product.
+Give in to your consumerist urges and buy a brand new one.
+The methods above do wonders for most cases, but mousepads do have a life span, like any product.

 Sometimes the cause is just so lost that buying a replacement is the only way to go.
-Mousepads are a dime a dozen nowadays meaning you won’t break the bank forking out for a new one.
+Mousepads are a dime a dozen nowadays, meaning you won’t break the bank splurging out for a new one.